Double Eyelid Surgery or ‘Asian Blepharoplasty’

 Be sure you understand that results vary from patient to patient and that all invasive surgery has risks.

-- Choose a highly experienced Surgeon instead of a junior surgeon or non-specialist
+- Choose a highly experienced Plastic Surgeon instead of a junior surgeon, cosmetic surgeon or non-specialist

 - Consider who is best to see for a second opinion before proceeding.

 Double Eyelid Lift Surgeon| Melbourne, Victoria, Australia

 - Dr Patrick Briggs is a highly regarded Plastic Surgeon in Melbourne and Sydney

 - He focuses his entire practice on attaining natural-looking eyelid surgery results including Asian double eyelid surgery, upper and lower blepharoplasty and canthoplasty.

 So if you want an enhanced eye appearance that still looks natural and balanced with your other facial features, rather than unnatural, be sure you call us on 1300 264 811 to visit our leading eyelid expert.

 You can find more information on general eyelid surgery and Asian Eyelid Surgery (Double-Eyelid Reduction surgery or Asian Blepharoplasty) on our Blepharoplasty Surgery page.

 Unsure about which Eyelid procedure is best for you?
 Schedule a Consultation.